-Q17.
-How and when can I apply for release until trial?
+(b) How and when can I apply for release while waiting for trial?

 Your detention prior to the trial or the conditions imposed on you are decided by the judge in chamber (i.e. not in open court), and neither you nor your lawyer will be present.